tbensky/selenium-peoplesoft/README.md

 ```

-Required imports at the top, them my code begins.
+Required imports at the top, then the code begins.
 I didn't want to hardcode by username and password, so I pass those in as command line parameters, as in

 ```python autops username password```